leeoniya/uPlot/docs/investigations/minimal-axis-ranging-plan.md

 - Between 50px and 1000px, spacing increases from 25px toward 50px.
 - At 1000px and beyond, spacing stays at 50px.

-Each scale selects an allowed increment that encloses its extrema within the interval budget.
+Each scale selects an allowed increment that encloses its extrema and requested padding within the interval budget.
 Spare intervals expand the range without clipping data.

+The default policy has zero padding.
+For one-sided data, zero becomes the outer tick when its distance from the nearest raw extremum is at most 10% of the raw span.
+Zero can still occur naturally outside this threshold when required by the selected grid and interval count.

 The range limits normally lie on increment multiples.
 One-sided data avoids unnecessary zero crossing when possible.